-“When we began our virtualisation project, we engaged the Netherlands Organisation for Applied Scientific Research to conduct an in-depth study, which concluded that a complete virtual Linux environment running on IBM System z and Intel-based x86 servers would best fit our needs,” said Huub Meertens Head of IT Support Services at EUROCONTROL MUAC.
+"When we began our virtualisation project, we engaged the Netherlands Organisation for Applied Scientific Research to conduct an in-depth study, which concluded that a complete virtual Linux environment running on IBM z Systems and Intel-based x86 servers would best fit our needs," said Huub Meertens Head of IT Support Services at EUROCONTROL MUAC.

-“The heterogeneous virtual environment gave us the highest levels of reliability, flexibility and stability at the most competitive price.
-Given the complexities of our IT environment and strict safety requirements, the study judged that a combination of IBM System z with Intel servers was the best option for modernising our IT infrastructure.”
+"The heterogeneous virtual environment gave us the highest levels of reliability, flexibility and stability at the most competitive price.
+Given the complexities of our IT environment and strict safety requirements, the study judged that a combination of IBM z Systems with Intel servers was the best option for modernising our IT infrastructure."

 Additionally, SUSE Linux Enterprise Server combines the flexibility of Linux with the long-term technology and business expertise of SUSE.
 The open source Linux operating system helps to ensure that MUAC is less dependent on individual hardware and software suppliers.